StackVista/stackstate-docs/stackpacks/integrations/opentelemetry/manual-instrumentation/tracer-and-span-mappings.md

 ### Resource name

-The resource name is displayed in the Traces Perspective for a specific trace, allowing you to quickly identify what resource each trace is a part of.
+The resource name is displayed in the Traces Perspective for a specific trace, allowing you to identify what resource each trace is a part of.
 Best practise would be to use this value to group similar resources, thus allowing you to easily identify a span.

 | |                |
 |:---|:---------------|